Mufassa12/demo-vcs-terraform-confluent-provider/README.md

 # Learn Terraform - Manage Hosted Kafka with the Confluent Provider

-This repo is a companion repo to the [Manage Hosted Kafka with the Confluent Provider] (https://developer.hashicorp.com/terraform/tutorials/applications/confluent-provider) tutorial, containing Terraform configuration files to provision a Kafka cluster to Confluent Cloud.
+This is a repository on how to provisoin to Confluent Cloud.

+(https://developer.hashicorp.com/terraform/tutorials/applications/confluent-provider) Provision a Kafka cluster to Confluent Cloud.